Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 ### Result
 @snapend

-- Same high-level interface as before
+- The same high-level interface as before
-- Much better internal structure
+- A much better internal structure
 - You actually have tests

 ---